 - STITCHES: Stitches may have been placed to control bleeding and aid in healing.
 These are usually dissolving stitches and will fall out by themselves.
 YOUR STITCHES ARE SUPPOSED TO FALL OUT.

 - FOR SWELLING AFTER THE FIRST 48 HOURS: Applying a warm, moist towel to the affected area several times a day may help relieve swelling, soreness, and stiffness of the jaw.
-If swelling tenderness, or pain should increase after the first few days, call 602-996-2600.
+If swelling tenderness, or pain should increase after the first few days, call the office.

 - DONT’S: Do not rinse your mouth or spit the day of surgery.
-Do not drink or eat anything hot for a couple days due to it causing more bleeding.
+Do not drink or eat anything hot for a couple days as it may cause more bleeding.
 Do not drink alcohol or smoke for 5 days.
 Do not drive the day of surgery if you have had general anesthesia or IV sedation.
-Do not drive or operate machinery if the prescriptions make you drowsy.
+Do not drive or operate machinery, prescriptions may cause drowsiness.

 - DON’T hesitate to contact your surgeon!

-- FIRST DAY: We recommend that the first meal after oral surgery by only liquids.
-For example: broth, tea, juice, Jell-O. After the first meal, thicker liquids may be consumed.
+- FIRST DAY: We recommend that the first meal after oral surgery be only liquids.
+For example: room temperature broth, tea, juice, Jell-O. After the first meal, thicker liquids may be consumed.
 For example: milkshakes, creamed soups, milk, tomato juice, ice cream, pudding.

 - SECOND DAY: Continue with the thicker liquids.

 - THIRD DAY: Soft foods only.
 For example: mashed potatoes, pasta, eggs, soft bread.

 - FOURTH DAY: Try to resume your normal diet.